nbreznau/Replication-Brooks-Manza/README.md

 ## REPLICATION ANALYSES

-Users may shortcut to the replications with the worked up macro-data file [int_and_e.dta](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/int_and_e.dta).
+Users may shortcut to macro-data file [int_and_e.dta](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/int_and_e.dta).

-The file [missmain1](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/missmain1.do) produces that results for Tables 1 and 2, and [missmain3](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/missmain3.do) for Table 3.
+The file [missmain1.do](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/missmain1.do) produces that results for Tables 1 and 2, and [missmain3.do](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/missmain3.do) for Table 3.
 The [sense.do](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/sense.do) produces the sensitiivty analyses (results not shown as they include thousands of regression estimates).

 ### Table 1